caleb-eades/all-spark/README.md

 Next, run `migrate config/all-spark-local.json create`.
 This will create the necessary schema in the database.

+Finally, run `bundle install` from inside the root folder of the project.
+This will install dependencies.
+If you do not have bundle, run `sudo gem install bundler`.

 To run the app, simply use `run` with no parameters.
 Similarly, shut it down with `stop`.